jeffjohannsen/Predicting_Yelp_Review_Quality/README.md

 ## Goal and Central Questions

-The goal of this project is to explore a way to increase user retention, satisfaction, and engagement for Yelp and any other company that incorporates reviews within its platform.
-These improvements will be accomplished by predicting the highest quality reviews via information gained from the review text and data surrounding the reviews.
+The goal of my project is to explore a way to increase user retention, satisfaction, and engagement for Yelp and other companies that incorporate reviews into their platforms.
+This will be accomplished by predicting the highest quality reviews given knowledge gained from the review text and the data surrounding the reviews.

 ### Central Questions
 ### 1. Can the quality of a review be determined by the review text or the data surrounding the review?